-Table 2 Contribution type Detail Employer contributions Super Guarantee In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary Part 1: About Multitude YourChoice Super (SG) contributions time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.SG contributions are made usually in addition to your salary.
-In some cases, your Part 2: How super works employer may be required to pay contributions under an award or other industrial agreement Part 3: Benefits of investing with Multitude (award contributions).
-YourChoice Super No age restrictions apply to SG and award contributions.
-Part 4: Risks of super The current SG rate can be found on the Secure Online Portal in the Super caps, rates and Part 5: How we invest your money thresholds fact sheet which you can access through your financial adviser.
+Contribution type Detail Employer contributions Super Guarantee (SG) contributions In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.SG contributions are made usually in addition to your salary.
+In some cases, your employer may be required to pay contributions under an award or other industrial agreement (award contributions).
+SG contributions are required to be paid to an eligible employee.
+An eligible employee is someone who is aged 18 and over and earns \$450 or more (before tax) in a one-month period.
+If you are under the age of 18, you also need to be working over 30 hours per week to be entitled to SG contributions.
+No upper age restrictions apply to SG and award contributions.
+The current SG rate can be found on the Secure Online Portal in the Super caps, rates and thresholds fact sheet which you can access through your financial adviser.
 The SG rate may change from time to time.
-Please refer to the Australian Taxation Office (ATO) website Part 6: Fees and costs ato.com.au/super for updated information on the SG rate, 'ordinary time earnings' and the Part 7: How super is taxed 'maximum contribution base' amount.
-Part 8: How to open and operate an Account Salary sacrifice You may be able to arrange with your employer to contribute to your super from your before-tax Part 9: Other important information salary (called salary sacrifice).
+Please refer to the ATO website ato.com.au/super for updated information on the SG rate, 'ordinary time earnings' and the 'maximum contribution base' amount.
+Salary sacrifice You may be able to arrange with your employer to contribute to your super from your before-tax salary (called salary sacrifice).
 Salary sacrifice contributions can be made before age 75.
-After age 65 and before age 75, you must either meet the work test or (from 1 July 2019) meet the work Part 10: Key definitions test exemption in the financial year in which the contribution is made, to be eligible to make salary sacrifice contributions.
-You should also be aware of how your contributions will affect your super balance as salary sacrificed super contributions are classified as employer contributions and may reduce the amount of SG contributions that your employer is required to make to your super, unless you specifically agree with your employer that your employer continues to pay the minimum SG amount.
+After age 67 and before age 75, as long as your total superannuation balance is below \$300,000, you are able to make contributions for twelve months from the end of the financial year in which you last met the work test1 up to your concessional cap.
+This is known as the work test exemption2 (eligibility conditions and limits apply).
+There are no limits to the amount you can salary sacrifice unless your agreement with your employer imposes such limits.
+However, you should obtain advice and consider whether your salary sacrifice contributions will reduce your take-home pay and/ or cause you to exceed your

-To meet the 'work test', you must be gainfully employed or self-employed (for reward) for a period of at least 40 hours in a period of 30 consecutive days in the financial year in which the contribution is made.
+&lt;sup>1 From 1 July 2020, Australians aged 65 and 66 don't need to meet the 'work test' to make a voluntary contribution.
+The 'work test' is still applicable after you turn age 67 until you turn age 75.
+To meet the 'work test', you must be gainfully employed or self-employed (for reward) for a period of at least 40 hours in a period of 30 consecutive days in the financial year in which the non-concessional contribution is made.

-- The 'work test exemption' applies from 1 July 2019.
-To meet the criteria, you must have: - Satisfied the work test in the financial year preceding the year in which you made the contribution . - A total superannuation balance of less than \$300,000 at the end of the previous financial year, and . - Not previously used the work test exemption. .
+- Satisfied the work test in the financial year preceding the year in which you made the contribution, - A total superannuation balance of less than \$300,000 at the end of the previous financial year, and - Not previously used the work test exemption.

-Part 1: About Multitude YourChoice Super ►

-Part 2: How super works ►

-Part 3: Benefits of investing with Multitude YourChoice Super ►

-Part 4: Risks of super

-Part 5: How we invest your money

-Part 6: Fees and costs

-Part 7: How super is taxed

-Part 8: How to open and operate an Account

-Part 9: Other important information

-Part 10: Key definitions
+Part 2: How super works Part 3: Benefits of investing with Australian Practical Superannuation Part 4: Risks of super Part 5: How we invest your money Part 6: Fees and costs Part 7: How super is taxed Part 8: How to open and operate an Account Part 9: Other important information Part 10: Key definitions